14 minutes Read

 You can see in the above image a quick overview of the various steps involved in a process, from the beginning to the end.
 NetSuite uses different symbols and shapes to illustrate the flow of information, decisions, and actions.

 These diagrams help teams understand, analyze, and optimize their work processes.
 Now, from the image, you can easily track where an item started, where it went, and where it ended.
-Process flows offer a clear and concise definition of work, which helps your business run smoothly and efficiently
+Process flows offer a clear and concise definition of work, which helps your business run smoothly and efficiently.

 You might ask why process flow matters.
 Well, there are various reasons.
 When using NetSuite, it’s easy to get bogged down in the details and lose sight of the bigger picture.